 The risk of a fatal overdose is a likelihood when it comes to this class of drugs.
 Many sedatives on the market today warn users about strong withdrawal symptoms.
-However, sudden usage withdrawal of barbiturates can cause a severe physical dependence, which can result in death if abrupt cessation of the drug occurs.
+However, barbiturates can cause severe physical dependence, which can result in death if abrupt cessation of the drug occurs.

 Barbiturates are a sedative that is derived from barbituric acid and was once used to treat anxiety, epilepsy, insomnia, and seizure disorders.
-Many times, the drug is abused to harness its euphoric and relaxing effects that propagate in the brain, and many will use it during the comedown to combat uncomfortable symptoms associated with stimulants.
+The drug is often abused to harness its euphoric and relaxing effects in the brain, and many will use it during the comedown to combat uncomfortable symptoms associated with stimulants.

 How Barbiturates Affect the Brain

-Barbiturates are effective in slowing the processes of the body’s central nervous system to stimulate the brain’s neurotransmitter gamma-Aminobutyric acid or GABA.
-They increase drowsiness, relaxation, and slow down the heart rate and breathing.
-Many of the psychoactive effects that barbiturates induce are similar to that of alcohol intoxication.
+Barbiturates are highly effective in slowing the processes of the body’s central nervous system to stimulate the brain’s neurotransmitter gamma-Aminobutyric acid or GABA.
+They cause you to feel drowsy, relaxed and slow down your heart rate and breathing.
+Many of the psychoactive effects that barbiturates induce are similar to alcohol intoxication.

 Barbiturates may cause severe headaches, nausea, and lightheadedness.
-It’s been reported that people who abuse barbiturates usually have trouble falling asleep or staying calm.
+Some users report that abusing barbiturates causes them to have trouble falling asleep or staying calm.

 Barbiturate Withdrawal Timeline

-Barbiturate withdrawal is one of the most severe of any sedative on the market right now.
+Barbiturate withdrawal is one of the most severe of any sedative in existence.
 The detox timeline, which is evidence-based, takes one month, but it could take longer depending on the person.

 Barbiturates are typically prescribed for short-term use in low doses.
-If a person becomes addicted during this phase, the effects felt can be a bit milder versus someone who has been taking the drug for a longer time.
+If a person becomes addicted when using as prescribed, the effects are likely to be milder when compared to someone who has been taking the drug for an extended period.
 Quantity and prolonged use is always a determining factor for how long and how powerful the symptoms will be.

 During the first few days of withdrawal, a person will begin to experience a series of symptoms that are harsh and difficult to manage.
-The most lethal symptoms are present with the highest intensity.
-It is now that people will begin to experience seizures, strong body aches, anxiety, weakness, insomnia, delirium, and sweating.
+The most lethal symptoms will be present at this stage.
+You are likely to experience seizures, strong body aches, anxiety, weakness, insomnia, delirium, and sweating.

-The person may begin to manifest mood swings, irritability, and fast heart rate.
+The person may begin to experience mood swings, irritability, and a fast heart rate.
 They may still face strong symptoms, but the threat of death is much lower compared to the initial first few days of quitting cold turkey.

 Most of the symptoms revolve around emotional issues that still manifest during the patient’s day-to-day activities.
 A strong sense of depression can overwhelm someone if they do not get the right help.
-Acute symptoms, such as seizures will also begin to decline significantly during the second week.
+Acute symptoms, such as seizures, will also begin to decline significantly during the second week.

-One of these solutions is detoxification.
-Detox is the best way to ensure chemical toxins left over from the barbiturate are eliminated in the body.
-The detoxification stage is meant to alleviate and ease the withdrawal process using specific medications throughout this time.
+One of these solutions is medical detoxification.
+Detox is the safest way to ensure chemical toxins left over from the barbiturate are eliminated from the body.
+The detoxification stage is designed to alleviate and ease the withdrawal process using specific medications as their approach.
 Doctors and other medical staff members will oversee a rigorous yet methodical approach to sobriety.

-There are various types of treatment therapies offered at rehab institutions that help patients deal with addiction problems: addiction therapy and relapse prevention.
-The two most common programs which target these are the outpatient and residential program treatments.
+There are various types of treatment therapies offered at treatment facilities that help clients deal with addiction problems: addiction therapy and relapse prevention.
+The two most common programs which target these are outpatient and residential programs.

-The treatments are meant to attack the addiction with the intention of eradicating the triggers, and also to prevent a relapse.
-Residential programs are just what the name states; in-house treatment that can last from 30 days to 90 days or more.
+The treatments are meant to fight the addiction with the intention of learning triggers, and also to prevent a relapse.
+Residential programs are in-house treatments that can last from 30 days to 90 days or more.

 Although similar, the outpatient program allows the patient to leave the facility and check in within an established period to oversee their present treatment.
-A lot of outpatient treatments are usually for people who do not have such severe cases and have not been battling addiction for extended amounts of time.
+Many outpatient treatments are usually for people who do not have such severe cases and have not been battling addiction for extended periods.